SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops.md

 #### Hints and Guidelines

 The problem is similar to the last one.
-The difference here is that we need to figure out how to add a whitespace after the stars so that there aren't any excess white spaces in the beginning or the end.
+The difference here is that we need to figure out how to add a whitespace after the stars so that there aren't any excess white spaces at the beginning and the end.

 ![](/assets/chapter-6-1-images/03.Square-01.png)